 Sidharth Sogani, the CEO of CREBACO Global Inc, crypto and blockchain-centered analytical firm founded back in April 2018 commented on the post saying that India would lose around 84,000 crore INR which is approx $12.9 billion worth of market due to the proposed ban.
 AMBcrypto got in touch with Mr. Sogani to understand how they arrived at that figure.

-Sogani told AMBcrypto that his firm went through a data which included several companies and the amount of revenue or turnover they generated or may have generated if crypto was deemed legal.
-He elaborated further that the likes of Indian crypto exchanges such as ZebPay, UNocoin, and several others collectively reached the trading volume amounting to 40,000 crores last year.
+Sogani told AMBcrypto that his firm went through data that included several companies and the amount of revenue or turnover they generated or may have generated if crypto was deemed legal.
+He elaborated further that the likes of Indian crypto-exchanges such as ZebPay, Unocoin, and several others collectively reached a trading volume amounting to 40,000 crores last year.

-CREBACO also took into consideration several offshore crypto service-oriented companies which decided to operate outside India due to the banking ban imposed by RBI last year.
-These companies with Indian founders were traced back to several crypto hubs of the world like Malta, Singapore, the USA who made billions of dollars worth of turnover last year.
+CREBACO also took into consideration several offshore crypto service-oriented companies that decided to operate outside India due to the banking ban imposed by RBI last year.
+These companies with Indian founders were traced back to several crypto-hubs of the world like Malta, Singapore, and the USA, all of whom made billions of dollars worth of turnover last year.

-Sogani also quoted that data on the trading volume on Binance between Jan 2018 and Dec 2018 from Indian IPs amounted to a whopping 7.9%, which shows that the Indian crypto community is quite substantial.
+Sogani also quoted that data on the trading volume on Binance between Jan 2018 and Dec 2018 from Indian IPs amounted to a whopping 7.9%, a finding that shows that the Indian crypto-community is quite substantial.